-- 1. Line pressure and temperature will not exceed the flow meter rating.
-Temperature should not vary more than 200°F (100°C) around the calibration temperature.
+- Line pressure and temperature will not exceed the flow meter rating.
+Temperature should not vary more than 120°F (50°C) from the calibration temperature.
 Line pressure should not vary more than 50 psi (3.4 bar) around the calibrated pressure. - 2.
-The location meets the required minimum number of pipe diameters upstream and downstream of the sensor head (see Table 2-1). - 3.
+The location meets the required minimum number of pipe diameters upstream and downstream of the sensor head (see Figure 2-1). - 3.
 Safe and convenient access with adequate clearance.
 Also, verify the meter is located where the gas is clean and dry and the meter is calibrated for the gas to be measured. - 4.
-When using a CSA, FM or EEx approved flow meter, verify that the cable entry into the instrument meets the specific standard required for that approval. - 5.
 For remote installations, verify the supplied cable length is sufficient to connect the flow meter sensor to the remote electronics.
-(Do not extend or shorten the supplied cable between the probe and the electronics.) - 6.
-CAUTION: Do not over tighten bolts on Kynar flow bodies.
-Do not over tighten NPT threaded fitting on Kynar flow bodies.
-Chlorine is a corrosive and poisonous gas.
-Sierra Instruments is not responsible for leakage, cracking or over pressurization of the flow body.
-The unit has been leak and Pressure tested under 345 PSI (23 Barg).
-Check the unit thoroughly for transport damage before installation
+(Do not extend or shorten the supplied cable between the probe and the electronics.)